tericcabrel/node-restapi-starter/README.md

 The documentation for the available endpoints have already wrote.
 We just have to continue by adding our own.
 For that, you need to:<br>
 1- Zip the content of the folder `public/apidoc`<br>
-2- Import the zip in the API designer
+2- Import the zip in the API designer<br>
 3- Add or edit specification

 - Generate API Documentation